Sachin1-28/customlabs-task/README.md

+To run this code

+# npm i
+# npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.